Kelly Kovach Schoenly: Coaching career

 Kovach Schoenly was encouraged to pursue coaching rather than elementary education by her collegiate coach at Michigan, Carol Hutchins.
 She began her coaching career as an assistant coach at Michigan from 1995 to 1998.
 The Wolverines advanced to the Women's College World Series in all three years while Schoenly was an assistant coach.

 From 1998 to 2006, Schoenly was an assistant softball coach at Penn State.
 During her eight years at Penn State, the softball team received six NCAA Tournament berths.

 In 2006, on the recommendation of Michigan head coach Carol Hutchins, Kovach Schoenly was hired as the head softball coach at Miami (Ohio).
 She was the head coach at Miami from 2006 to 2012 and compiled a 188–152–1 in six seasons at Miami.
 She is Miami's all-time winningest coach with 188 career victories.
 Her teams at Miami won two MAC tournament titles (2009 and 2012) and also received two NCAA Tournament berths (2009 and 2012).

 In June 2012, she was named head softball coach at Ohio State.
 In her first season at Ohio State, she led the Buckeyes to a 34–22 record.

+On May 13, 2024, Ohio State parted ways with Kovach-Schoenly after a 31–20 season.